freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Emmanuel Vadot, <manu@FreeBSD.org>
 Contact: U-Boot mailing list, <uboot@FreeBSD.org>

-The RaspberryPi firmware loads the DTB from the fat partition based on the model.
+The RaspberryPi firmware loads the DTB from the FAT partition based on the model.
 U-Boot now uses this DTB and pass it to the FreeBSD loader/kernel instead of using the one it embed.
 This allow us to use the RaspberryPi Foundation provided DTB overlays to enable